Fairybells

 The plant emerges in late spring with one to three flower buds immediately visible, & very soon thereafter in fullest bloom.
 It leaps upward rapidly, with the appearance of a strongly erect two foot tall Solomon's Seal, but with much showier flowers.

-Its current scientific name is Disporum flavum, but some confusion arises because it continues to be listed rather randomly under outdated synonyms D. uniflorum & D. sessile var flavens.
-This native of Korea & China is suited to zones 5 through 8.
+Its current scientific name of this primitive plant is Disporum flavum, but some confusion arises because it continues to be listed rather randomly under outdated synonyms D. uniflorum & D. sessile var flavens.
+This native of Korea & Manchuria is suited to zones 5 through 8.
 It prefers partial shade & moist well draining richly organic soil.

 copyright © by Paghat the Ratgirl